TomCP20/Archimedes-Hue-Spiral/README.md

-# R3F-shader-animation
+# Archimedes Hue Spiral

-Shader animation using React Three Fiber.
+A shader animation using React Three Fiber.

+It combines Archimedes Spiral with a rainbow conic gradient.